 Breakfast for fat queens!
 After seeing our fat faces on #tv last night, we are back cooking up our #lowcarbrecipes.
 This #Breakfast consists of avocado, cherry tomatoes and vegetables & salted cod tossed in our #homemade garlic oil.
 Spinach, carrots, peppers, spring greens, mushrooms and celery. #healthyeating #twins #bloggers #brumbloggers #happy #easter

 One of the frugal living tips we shared on Shop Smart Save Money last night was about making your own garlic oil.
-IT is quite expensive in the shops.
-All you really need to do is the put the peeled garlic cloves into a jar with olive oil.
+It is quite expensive in the shops.
+All you really need to do is to put the peeled garlic cloves into a jar with olive oil.
 It’s that simple but so useful in so many delicious fish, meat and vegetable dishes.

 When there is a glut of garlic at a really good price, it makes sense to do this.
 If you then need garlic for a recipe, just take what you need from the jar.
 Otherwise, the garlic goes stale and loses its weight and flavour.